 Incentives, Duplication of Benefits, and Necessary and Reasonable Review.
 The program is required to review all recovery assistance provided to any applicant receiving assistance to determine if a duplication of benefits (DOB) exist.
 The incentive(s) provided under the Strategic Buyout Program will be subject to the program's DOB analysis and if determined to be a DOB, may result in a reduction of the incentive amount(s) (see Section 4.1 for an overview of the DOB process).
 In addition, the program will perform a necessary and reasonable review for all applicants requesting an incentive who have a total in disaster recovery assistance that exceeds a threshold amount (see section 6.1 for threshold amount).
 This threshold will be reviewed from time to time and adjusted for inflation, updated data, or other relevant factors.
-If the applicant's total assistance funds were not used for disaster recovery purposes, the incentive amount will be reduced by the amount not used for disaster recovery funds allocated for

-Florence will be reviewed when determining if the threshold is met for a necessary and reasonable review.
+If the applicant's total assistance funds were not used for disaster recovery purposes, the incentive amount will be reduced by the amount not used for disaster recovery.
+If an applicant is impacted by both Hurricanes Matthew and Florence, only those disaster recovery funds allocated for Florence will be reviewed when determining if the threshold is met for a necessary and reasonable review.